WestGrid/ubcSummerSchool2019/2-forAttendees.md

 # Instructions for attendees

 Morning sessions will be 9:00am-12:00pm.
 Afternoon sessions will be 1:00pm-4:00pm.
-The sessions will take place in rooms *(to be filled in)* -- for details please see the [program]({{ site.baseurl }}/1-program.html).
+The sessions will take place in rooms PHRM 1101 and PHRM 1201 (Pharmaceutical Sciences Building) -- for details please see the [program]({{ site.baseurl }}/1-program.html).
 The program will continue to be updated as details are confirmed for room assignments, session times and detailed course information.

 ## Linux command line